sachuverma/DataStructures-Algorithms/Resources/Articles/GitCheatsheet.md

 Before we dive in, let me explain the structure of Git so that you can understand the commands better.

-[Repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories):They are a collection of files of various versions of a Project.
+[Repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories): They are a collection of files of various versions of a Project.

 [Remote repository](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories): The current repo that is stored remotely/online.
 So the repos we see on Github or Gitlab website are the remote repos for those projects.
 They contain the changes made and pushed by everyone.